Morgan Freeman’s Top-Rated Movies, Ranked by IMDb

 Batman Begins (2005): Rated 8.2/10

-Being the first in the “Dark Knight” trilogy, this movie introduces us to Lucius Fox, the brilliant mind behind Wayne Enterprises’ tech innovations.
-Freeman’s portrayal shows his resourcefulness by formulating an antidote after Batman is attacked with a hallucinogen.
-Later in the movie, Fox’s importance is highlighted as he’s promoted to CEO of Wayne Enterprises.
+Being the first in the “Dark Knight” trilogy, this movie introduces us to Lucius Fox, the mind behind Wayne Enterprises’ tech innovations.
+Freeman’s portrayal shows his resourcefulness by formulating an antidote after Batman is attacked with a hallucinogen

 The Dark Knight Rises (2012): Rated 8.4/10

 In “The Dark Knight Rises,” Morgan Freeman reprises his role as Lucius Fox for the third time.
-Freeman’s continued portrayal of a calm authority figure and close ally of Wayne Enterprises makes this movie stand out.
-Although Fox and Bruce Wayne have slightly different views on morality and ethics, they forge a seamless partnership.
+Freeman’s continued portrayal of an authority figure and close ally of Wayne Enterprises makes this movie stand out.
+Although Fox and Bruce Wayne have slightly different views on morality, they forge a seamless partnership.

 The Dark Knight (2008): Rated 9.0/10